CloudLabs-MOC/AI-102-AIEngineer/Instructions/05-analyze-text.md

       ![Visual Studio Code Icon](./images/b-3(1).png)

-      > **Note**: If you face any issues with respect to regions while creating storage account. please select the east us region.
+      > **Note**: If you face any issues with respect to regions while creating a storage account.
+Please select the East US region.

 1. Then wait a minute or so for the storage to be created.